nikpapag/harness-cie-workshop-lambda/README.md

 9. Navigate to the url and look for the promotion!!!

-# Lab 5 - Validate The Canary

-**Learning Objective(s):**

-- Identify the difference in traffic between normal and canary instances of the application

-- Use complex deployment strategies to reduce the blast radius

-**Bonus**:

-- Introduce an approval process to slow down the canary transition
-- Change the traffic shift to 40%
-- While the traffic is shifted towards the new release navigate to the url and try to find the canary using the UI

-# Lab 6 - Governance/Policy as Code
+# Lab 5 - Governance/Policy as Code

 ### Summary: Create and apply policies as code in order to enable governance and promote self-service.
 In Lab 2 we saw how a user is impacted by policies in place, now is the time to create such policies